felixandersen/sneak-link/README.md

 ## Key features
 - URL‑knocking trigger to initiate and verify access
-- Token stored in cookie for session validation
+- Token stored in cookie for session validation*
 - Minimal dependencies.
 Easy to set up.

+*Paperless serves the document directly on the share URL no session is granted, direct access restricted to paths with /share/-prefix

 ## Usage scenario